MRtrix3/mrtrix3/docs/reference/commands/amp2response.rst

 DW shell selection options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

--  **-shells list** specify one or more diffusion-weighted gradient shells to use during processing, as a comma-separated list of the desired approximate b-values.
-Note that some commands are incompatible with multiple shells, and will throw an error if more than one b-value is provided.
+-  **-shells b-values** specify one or more b-values to use during processing, as a comma-separated list of the desired approximate b-values (b-values are clustered to allow for small deviations).
+Note that some commands are incompatible with multiple b-values, and will report an error if more than one b-value is provided.
+WARNING: note that, even though the b=0 volumes are never referred to as shells in the literature, they still have to be explicitly included in the list of b-values as provided to the -shell option!
+Several algorithms which include the b=0 volumes in their computations may otherwise return an undesired result.

 -  **-lmax values** specify the maximum harmonic degree of the response function to estimate (can be a comma-separated list for multi-shell data)